alpha-dragon-org/dragon-module1-tokeninfo/README.md

 If there is more than one developer to satisfy the above criteria, the first pull request will receive the bounty.

-**Please make sure to include your wallet address in your documentation and apply to [this job](https://www.based.jobs/) on based.jobs using that same wallet.
-This is where we will award the bounty to the winning developer.**
+**Please make sure to include your Solana wallet address when you submit your documentation.
+This is the address where we will send the token bounty if your submission is selected.**

 ---